Lydia Becker: Death and legacy

 Rather than continue publishing in her absence, the staff of the Women's Suffrage Journal decided to cease production.

 Memorials

 Becker's name is listed on the Reformers' Memorial in Kensal Green Cemetery in London.

-Her name is also listed on her father's gravestone (Hannibal Leigh Becker) in the churchyard of the Parish Church of St James, Altham in Lancashire.

 A plaque commemorating her life is situated adjacent to the Moorfield Colliery Memorial on Burnley Road, Altham, (A678) at the junction with Moorfield Way.

+A blue plaque commemorating her life has also been placed on Moorside House, Altham where she spent a large portion of her childhood.

 Becker's name and image, alongside those of 58 other women's suffrage supporters, are etched on the plinth of the statue of Millicent Fawcett in Parliament Square, London.

 In Paris, France, a street is named after her, the allée Lydia-Becker (Lydia Becker Lane), near Montmartre, close to the rue Eva-Kotchever.
 In Chadderton, Oldham, United Kingdom, a street is named after her, Lydia Becker Way.